Support for specific groups

 Support for children with Additional Support Needs

 Every child will have different levels of required support.
 It will be important as part of the risk assessments carried out to consider the individual needs of a child or young person.
 Where there is a need to work in close proximity with adults and children people the appropriate safety measures should be put in place based on that risk assessment.
-Guidance on supporting children and young people with additional support needs is published by the Scottish Government.
+We have published guidance on supporting children and young people with additional support needs.

 Providers should have individual risk assessment processes in place to support individuals in the groups above.
 As well as wider planning around the child in line with GIRFEC principles, they should have reference to Scottish Government guidance on individual risk assessment for staff in the workplace.